widdowquinn/pyani/README.md

 - **ANIm**: uses MUMmer (NUCmer) to align the input sequences
 - **ANIb**: uses BLASTN+ to align 1020nt fragments of the input sequences
-- **ANIblastall**: uses legacy BLASTN to align 1020nt fragments of the input sequences
+- **ANIblastall**: uses legacy BLASTN to align 10al20nt fragments of the input sequences
 - **TETRA**: calculates tetranucleotide frequencies of each input sequence

-The algorithms takes as input correctly-formatted FASTA multiple sequence files.
+The algorithms take as input correctly-formatted FASTA multiple sequence files.
 All sequences for a single organism should be contained in only one sequence file.
 Although it is possible to provide new labels for each input genome for rendering graphical output, the names of these files are used for identification so it is best to name them sensibly.

 Output is written to a named directory.
 The output files differ depending on the chosen ANI method.